-Antifungal, antibacterial, antiviral, antiparasitic properties of AMPs promising alternatives to conventional antibiotics.
-But, there is a limiting factor, that is it has low in vivostability.
-To extent the half-life of AMPs, AMP mimics with an amphiphilic studies have made great advances in recent days, but further studies are needed.
-Though many researches have been done on AMPs, infection control by AMP is still hindered by some factors including low specificity, high manufacture cost, potential toxicity to animal cells etc.
+Because of the antifungal, antibacterial, antiviral, antiparasitic properties of AMPs, they can be used as alternatives of conventional antibiotics.
+But there is a limiting factor, that is it has low in vivo stability.
+To extent the half-life of AMPs, AMP mimics with an amphiphilic studies have made extraordinary advances recently, yet further investigations are required.
+However many investigations had done on AMPs, disease control by AMP is yet blocked by certain elements including low specificity, high production cost, expected harmfulness to creature cells and so on.

-In this review we have discussed about various applications of

-AMPs, it's mechanism of action, it's various types and it's broad- spectrum activity etc.
+In this review we have discussed about various applications of AMPs, it's mechanism of action, it's various types and it's broad- spectrum activity etc.